0xDBFB7/scientific_standards/README.md

 - Attempt to standardize and condense established scientific techniques into their most repeatable, stable, and easy-to-use forms, with detailed perscriptions down to every sentence in a logbook, addressing deficiencies immediately as they are discovered
 - Form a central clearinghouse for best practices and scientific consensus in every field, updated regularly to most closely reflect the best interpetations of the best data at hand - not necessarily to replace the literature, but to supplement it,
-- Gather both casual users of techniques and experts into communication, respecting the time of each, managing improvements to the above, and providing real-time .
+- Gather both casual users of techniques and experts into communication, respecting the time of each, and managing improvements to the above.

 Obviously, this will never work, but it's fun to dream.

-# Precedent

-- MDPI *Standards*